Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Infinitesimal Jobs

 Machines in the set~$\{2,\ldots,\ell\}$ cannot be assigned a bag of size larger than~$a_k$ since their load would be greater than~$\cmax^* \cdot s_1$, causing a makespan greater than~$\cmax^*$.
 Therefore, we assume without loss of generality that all bags~$a_j<a_k$ are assigned to a machine with speed~$s_1$.
 The total remaining capacity on the first~$k$ machines is therefore equal to~$(k-1) a_k - \sum_{i< k} a_i$.

 Consider a machine~$i>k$.
-If the remaining capacity of this machine is greater than~$a_k$, then we can decrease the makespan of the assignment by moving bag~$k$ to machine~$i$.
+If its remaining capacity is greater than~$a_k$, then we can decrease the makespan of the assignment by moving bag~$k$ to machine~$i$.
 Therefore, the remaining capacity on machine~$i$ is at most~$a_k$.

 Combining the above and using \eqref{eq:ULt}, we obtain: